Maps: Paris map, map for southeast Paris suburbs

 “Grand Moulins” flour mill, and there are many stores and, sometimes, an open air market.)
 One-hundred meters in the direction of Fontainbleau, on the left, there is a patisserie with delicious eclairs (it closes for lunch between 1:30 PM and about 4:30 PM.)

-To continue towards Fontainebleau, you now ride
+To continue towards Fontainebleau, you must not cross the Seine.
+You now ride

 traffic), the Rue Bourgoin, which follows close by the sinuous Seine.
 The road changes names several times: Grand Rue Charles de Gaulle, Route de Morsang, Route de Saintry, Grande Rue, Route de Seine-Port, encore Route de Morsang, Route de Croix Fontaine, and Route de Saint-Assise, continuing near the Seine in charming exurbs.
 In